apollographql/apollo-server/docs/source/features/plugins.md

 ## Plugin event reference

-Two types of plugin events are currently supported: **server lifecycle events** and **request lifecycle events**.
+Apollo Server supports two types of plugin events: **server lifecycle events** and **request lifecycle events**.

 Server lifecycle events are high-level events related to the lifecycle of Apollo Server itself.
-Currently, only two server lifecycle events are supported: [`serverWillStart`](#serverwillstart) and [`requestDidStart`](#requestdidstart).
+Currently, two server lifecycle events are supported: [`serverWillStart`](#serverwillstart) and [`requestDidStart`](#requestdidstart).

 Request lifecycle events are associated with a specific request.
-You define responses to these events _within_ the response to a `requestDidStart` server lifecycle event, as described in [Responding to request lifecycle events](#responding-to-request-lifecycle-events).
+You define responses to these events _within_ the response to a `requestDidStart` event, as described in [Responding to request lifecycle events](#responding-to-request-lifecycle-events).

 ### Server lifecycle events

 ### `serverWillStart`

-The `serverWillStart` event fires when the GraphQL server is preparing to start.
-If this is defined as an `async` function (or if it returns a `Promise`), the server does not start until the asynchronous operation completes.
-Any rejection in this event prevents the server from starting, which enables you to make sure certain conditions are met before starting (for example, confirming that an underlying dependency is ready).
+The `serverWillStart` event fires when Apollo Server is preparing to start serving GraphQL requests.
+If you respond to this event with an `async` function (or if the function returns a `Promise`), the server doesn't start until the asynchronous operation completes.
+If the `Promise` is _rejected_, startup _fails_ (**unless you're using [Express middleware](/essentials/server/#middleware)**).
+This helps you make sure all of your server's dependencies are available before attempting to begin serving requests.

 #### Example